 Do Air Filters Actually Help With Wildfire Smoke?

 Outdoor air—including smoke pollution—can enter your home in a few ways.
 First, via natural ventilation or infiltration.
 This looks like open windows and doors, as well as leaky gaps or cracks in the home that let air in.
 Outdoor air also enters your space through mechanical ventilation systems.
-Think localized exhaust fans (AKA spot ventilation) such as a kitchen stove hood or bathroom exhaust fan.
+Think localized exhaust fans (AKA spot ventilation) such as a range hood or bathroom exhaust fan.
 Mechanical ventilation also applies to whole-home systems that purposefully bring in fresh outdoor air.

 Home air filters do not stop these ventilation processes from happening.
 They do however help reduce the smoke particles that make it inside your home.
 Air filters help limit wildfire smoke pollution in two ways.